davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.exc/index.md

 #### Objectives
 - Flow of execution in the presence of exceptions ("exceptional execution")
+- Understand the basic mechanics of exception handling
 - Usage of `throw` statements
 - Usage of `throws` statements
 - Usage of `try-catch-finally` blocks